ietf-wg-cellar/matroska-specification/attachments.md

 and a landscape style (e.g., a wide banner ad).

 There can be two versions of the same cover, the `normal cover` and the `small cover`.
-The dimension of the `normal cover` **SHOULD** be 600 pixels on the smallest side (for example, 960x600 for landscape, 600x800 for portrait, or 600x600 for square).
-The dimension of the `small cover` **SHOULD** be 120 pixels on the smallest side (for example, 192x120 or 120x160).
+The dimension of the `normal cover` **SHOULD** be 600 pixels on the smallest side -- for example, 960x600 for landscape, 600x800 for portrait, or 600x600 for square.
+The dimension of the `small cover` **SHOULD** be 120 pixels on the smallest side -- for example, 192x120 or 120x160.

 Versions of cover art can be differentiated by the filename, which is stored in the `FileName Element`.
 The default filename of the `normal cover` in square or portrait mode